otavionmorais/APIMocking/README.md

 # APIMocking

-Simple script to mock endpoints for integration between systems.You can mock responses of requests, simulating the response of other service.
+Simple script to mock endpoints for integration between systems.You can mock responses of HTTP requests, simulating the response of other service.

 ## Usage